 About the Book

-This original volume—the first to examine the idea of the Jewish state through the lens of Jewish utopian thought from its biblical beginnings to modernity—offers a fresh perspective on the political, religious, and geopolitical life of Israel.
-As historian Rosenstein argues, the Jewish people’s collective memories, desires, hopes, and faith have converged to envision an ideal life in the Land of Israel—but, critically, the legacy is a kaleidoscope of conflicting (and sometimes overlapping) visions.
-And after three millennia of imagining a utopian Jewish polity, it is almost impossible for Jews to respond to Israel’s realities without being influenced—even unconsciously—by these images.
+This first book to examine the Jewish state through the lens of Jewish utopian thought from its biblical beginnings to modernity offers a fresh perspective on the political, religious, and geopolitical life of Israel.
+As Marc J. Rosenstein argues, the Jewish people’s collective memories, desires, hopes, and faith have converged to envision an ideal life in the Land of Israel—but, critically, the legacy is a kaleidoscope of conflicting (and sometimes overlapping) visions.
+And after three millennia of imagining utopia, it is almost impossible for Jews to respond to Israel’s realities without being influenced—even unconsciously—by these images.